bvlgah/llvm_android_mirror/README.md

 At any point of time, there is an in-progress attempt to release a new clang.
 Due to the complexity of the Android code base and breaking changes from llvm-project, there is no guaranteed schedule or cadence in clang updates.

-In practice, there have been an average of 3-4 updates a year (rougly new clang every 3-4 months) for the past several months.
+In practice, there have been an average of 3-4 updates a year (rougly new clang every 3-4 months) for the past several years.

 > Subscribe to https://groups.google.com/g/android-llvm to get notified when a clang version is planned and when it is released.